spine-tools/MetReLoad/README.md

 PyInstaller version 3.4 is required.
 Excute

-    pyinstaller metreload.spec
+    pyinstaller [-y] metreload.spec

 to build an executable distribution into `dist/metreload`.
+(Use the `-y` switch to bypass confirmation for replacing old files.)

 &nbsp;
 <hr>